MontielAguilar/28-Python-functions-and-scope/README.md

 The `procesar_lista(input_lista)` function receives a list of strings and generates a new string with the beginning of each one.
 Then, it adds this new element to the end of the list without modifying variables outside of its scope.

-### 8. Function to add exclamation marks to a list of strings
+### 8. Function to add exclamation marks to a list of strings.

 The `apply_op(op, *args)` function receives a list of strings and generates a new list with an exclamation mark added to the end of each string.